imcmihai/copy-whisper-forge-words/README.md

 ------
-Down below are some link to other applications that I have built.
-Unfortunately, they are not working, due to the fact that the core backend logic is inside Supabase Edge Functions and Supabase is limiting me to two projects: CopyAir and another one that I'm working on at the moment.
+Down below is a link to another application that I have built.
+Unfortunately, it is not working, due to the fact that the core backend logic is inside Supabase Edge Functions and Supabase is limiting me to two projects: CopyAir and another one that I'm working on at the moment.
+This application's core purpose is to break down the user's ideea and help him develop it, market it and find competitors, by giving instructions and tips.

 https://underscore-blue.vercel.app/